PACE Program - (Partnership in Assisting Community Expansion)

 The documents on this page require Adobe Acrobat Reader to view and print.
 If you do not have Adobe Acrobat Reader installed, please click the link above to download the latest version free of charge.

 Borrower - The borrower can be any person or entity whose business is in manufacturing, processing, value-added processing and targeted service industries.
-Targeted service industries are businesses involved in data processing, telemarketing, telecommunications, major tourist attractions, holding companies involved in leasing assets to entities otherwise defined as a PACE qualified business, and all other service companies and wholesalers that generate 75% or more of their sales outside of the state of North Dakota.
+Targeted service industries are businesses involved in data processing, telemarketing, major tourist attractions, holding companies involved in leasing assets to entities otherwise defined as a PACE-qualified business, intermodal service facilities and all other companies and wholesalers that generate 75% or more of their sales outside of the state of North Dakota.

 A holding company may qualify provided the benefit of the PACE buydown flows through to the lessee.
 The lessee will be responsible for satisfying the job creation requirements of the program.
 If no less than 40% of the space is used by the PACE qualified business, the entire requested loan amount for the facility will be deemed as a PACE qualified project, subject to all other requirements of the program.